anjaneyulu-01/NewRoots/REDESIGN_SUMMARY.md

 ## 🎉 Summary

-The HOPE platform now features a **professional, Fiverr-inspired design** that maintains its unique mission while providing a world-class user experience.
+The NewRoots platform now features a **professional, Fiverr-inspired design** that maintains its unique mission while providing a world-class user experience.
 The redesign includes:

 ✨ **Modern UI** - Clean, professional, and inviting
 🎨 **Complete Design System** - Consistent and scalable